 There will be a Global Prayer initiative taking place between Ascension and Pentecost (30th May to 9thJune ).
 This initiative is called “Thy Kingdom come” and is supported by the Methodist Church.
 The aim of this initiative is that it “Prompts people to pray that more people might know Jesus”.
 Some Resources to support this have been produced by the Methodist Church.
 More details of the methodist churches input can be found at

-The Residents survey can be found at
+More information can also be found at

-We will be holding a short meeting after the service on Sunday 29th April to sort out details of our activities and at some point after that more details will be available.
+We will be holding a short meeting after the service on Sunday 14th April to sort out details of our activities and at some point after that more details will be available.
 If you have any ideas please do come along to the meeting.

 We welcome anyone who is associated with the Church in anyway to join in with us on the day.

 The Carnival is an excellent opportunity to all have a good time, whilst telling the people of Hedge End and further afield that we are here, and that God is important to us, and for them.
 This is part of our continuing outreach into the Community.

 From next Sunday (31st March) “Easter Offering” envelopes will be available in the Church.
 This years theme for the Methodist Women in Britain’s Easter offering is “Longer Tables, Lower Fences”.

 These envelopes raise money for World Missions which has been one of the aspects of work of women in the Methodist Church since 1884.

 The Easter offering dedication service will take place on Sunday 19th May at 4 p.m. at St James Road Methodist Church in Shirley.